osofem/bigarith.js/README.md

 ### Why the use of class instead of the widely supported Function.prototype?
 Hmm, will think up some reasons shortly

-### How do I include <code>BigArith</code> in my code?
+### How do I include BigArith in my code?
 There are two ways to include <code>BigArith</code> in your code and you can choose the one that suits your need.
-1. Include the library from the rawgit CDN.<br>
+1. Include the library from the rawgit.com CDN.<br>
-  You can do that by adding <code><script src="https://cdn.rawgit.com/osofem/BigArith.js/v0.0/BigArith.js"></script&gt;</code> to your code (but remember to change the <code>v0.0</code> part to the version you are targetting, the latest version is always recommended).
+  You can do that by adding <code>&lt;script src="https://cdn.rawgit.com/osofem/BigArith.js/<version tag>/BigArith.js" &gt; &lt;/script&gt;</code> to your code.
 Check https://github.com/osofem/BigArith.js/releases/ for the latest version.
 2. Download the source from GitHub.com<br>
 You can also download <code>BigArith</code> from <code>https://github.com/osofem/BigArith.js/releases/</code> (the latest version is always recommended).